prb28/m68k-instructions-documentation/aslasr.md

 out into both the X- and the C-bits of the CCR.
 The overflow bit of the CCR is set if a sign change occurs during shifting (i.e., if the most-significant bit changes value during shifting).
-The effect of an arithmetic shift right is to shift the least- significant bit into both the X- and C-bits of the CCR.
-The most- significant bit (i.e., the sign bit) is replicated to preserve the sign of the number.
+The effect of an arithmetic shift right is to shift the least-significant bit into both the X- and C-bits of the CCR.
+The most-significant bit (i.e., the sign bit) is replicated to preserve the sign of the number.

 ![ASL ASR schema](aslasr.png)

 ## Application
 ASL multiplies a twoís complement number by 2.
 ASL is almost identical to the corresponding logical shift, LSR.
-The only differ- ence between ASL and LSL is that ASL sets the V-bit of the CCR if overflow occurs, while LSL clears the V-bit to zero.
+The only difference between ASL and LSL is that ASL sets the V-bit of the CCR if overflow occurs, while LSL clears the V-bit to zero.
 An ASR divides a twoís complement number by 2.
 When applied to the contents of a memory location, all 68000 shift operations operate on a word.